Towards a General Large Sample Theory for Regularized Estimators: Asymptotic Representations for Regularized Estimators

 That is, the asymptotic distribution of $ \sqrt{n} \frac{ \psi_{\tilde{k}_{n}}(P_{n}) - \psi(P)}{|| \varphi_{\tilde{k}_{n}}(P)||_{L^{2}(P)} }$ is given that of $n^{-1/2} \sum_{i=1}^{n} \frac{ \varphi_{\tilde{k}_{n}}(P)(Z_{i})}{|| \varphi_{\tilde{k}_{n}}(P)||_{L^{2}(P)} }$.
-On the other hand, if no such sequence exists, the proposition readily implies a rate of convergence of the form $\left| \frac{ \psi_{\tilde{k}_{n}}(P_{n}) - \psi(P) }{|| \varphi_{\tilde{k}_{n}}(P)||_{L^{2}(P)}} \right| = O_{P} \left( n^{-1/2} + n^{-1/2} C^{2}_{n} \inf_{k \in \mathcal{G}_{n} } \left\{ \frac{\bar{\delta}_{1,k}(n) + \bar{\delta}_{2,k}(n) + \sqrt{n} \bar{B}_{k}(P) }{|| \varphi_{k}(P)||_{L^{2}(P)}} \right\} \right)$.
+On the other hand, if no such sequence exists, the proposition readily implies a rate of convergence of the form $\left| \frac{ \psi_{\tilde{k}_{n}}(P_{n}) - \psi(P) }{|| \varphi_{\tilde{k}_{n}}(P)||_{L^{2}(P)}} \right| = O_{P} \left( n^{-1/2} + C^{2}_{n} \inf_{k \in \mathbb{K}_{n} } \left\{ \frac{\bar{\delta}_{1,k}(n) + \bar{\delta}_{2,k}(n) + \bar{B}_{k}(P) }{|| \varphi_{k}(P)||_{L^{2}(P)}} \right\} \right)$.

 The sequence $(C_{n})_{n}$ quantifies the discrepancy of $k \mapsto || \varphi_{k}(P)||_{L^{2}(P)}$ within the grid.
-In cases where Assumption \ref{ass:Lepski-undersmooth}(ii) holds for all $k'$ and $k$ in $\mathcal{G}_{n}$, it readily follows that $C_{n} = 1 + |\mathcal{G}_{n}|^{-1} \sup_{k \in \mathcal{G}_{n}} \bar{\delta}_{2,k}(n)/||\varphi_{k}(P)||_{L^{2}(P)}$.
+In cases where Assumption \ref{ass:Lepski-undersmooth}(ii) holds for all $k'$ and $k$ in $\mathbb{K}_{n}$, it readily follows that $C_{n} = 1 + |\mathbb{K}_{n}|^{-1} \sup_{k \in \mathbb{K}_{n}} \bar{\delta}_{2,k}(n)/||\varphi_{k}(P)||_{L^{2}(P)}$.

-In order to shed more light on these expressions and the assumptions, we applied our results to the estimation of the integrated square pdf (example \ref{exa:ipdf2}).
-In this setting, \cite{GineNickl2008} provide a data-driven method to choose the bandwidth which is akin to ours.
-In fact, our method can be viewed as generalization of theirs to general regularizations.
+In order to shed more light on these expressions and the assumptions, we applied our results to the estimation of the integrated square PDF (example \ref{exa:ipdf2-reg}).
+In this setting, \cite{GineNickl2008} already provide a data-driven method to choose the bandwidth which is akin to ours.
+In fact, our method can be viewed as generalization of theirs to general regularizations, and the example illustrates that, at least in their setup, we do not have to pay an extra price for the added generality.

 \begin{example}[Integrated Square Density (cont.)]
-In this example the relevant tuning parameter is the bandwidth of the kernel, so we let $k \mapsto k^{-1}$, and as the grid, $\mathcal{G}_{n}$, we use the one proposed by Gine and Nickl (\cite{GineNickl2008}), i.e., $\mathcal{G}_{n} = \{ k \colon k^{-1} \in \mathcal{H}_{n} \}$ where
+In this example the relevant tuning parameter is the bandwidth of the kernel, so we let $k \mapsto k^{-1}$, and as the grid, $\mathbb{K}_{n}$, we use the one proposed by Gine and Nickl (\cite{GineNickl2008}), i.e., $\mathbb{K}_{n} = \{ k \colon k^{-1} \in \mathcal{H}_{n} \}$ where

 where $a > 1$, $(l_{n})_{n}$ diverges to infinity slower than $\log n$ and $l^{-1}_{n} < \log n$ and $\delta>0$ is arbitrary close to 1; in particular $\delta>0$ is such that $2\varrho < \frac{1+\delta}{2(1-\delta)}$.
-Of importance to our analysis are the fact that $|\mathcal{G}_{n}| = O(\log n)$ and that for sufficiently large $n$, any two consecutive elements in $\mathcal{H}_{n}$ are such that $h_{k+1}/h_{k} \leq 1/a$.
+Of importance to our analysis are the fact that $|\mathbb{K}_{n}| = O(\log n)$ and that for sufficiently large $n$, any two consecutive elements in $\mathcal{H}_{n}$ are such that $h_{k+1}/h_{k} \leq 1/a$.

 The following lemma suggests an expression for the functions $(n,k) \mapsto \bar{\delta}_{i,k}(n)$ for $i \in \{1,2\}$.

 \begin{lemma} For any $M>0$, there exists a $N$ such that for all $n \geq N$,

 where the function $C$ is the one in expression \ref{eqn:ipdf2-smooth} in Example \ref{exa:ipdf2-reg}, and \end{lemma}